Information on assessing Health and Safety risks

 Assessments will be recorded on The Robert Gordon University Risk Assessment Template or a pre-agreed variation of this form, and in accordance with The Robert Gordon University risk assessment procedure.

 The exceptions to this would be where a specialised risk assessment is required, for example using lasers or radiation, COSHH, fire, DSE (workstation).
 This list is not exhaustive.
-The School or Department may amend the form to suit a specific technical risk, providing the format is agreed and recorded by the Occupational Health and Safety Department.
+The School or Department may amend the form to suit a specific technical risk, providing the format is agreed and recorded by the Occupational Health and Environmental Safety Department.

 Records will be held by the School or Department, in the area to which they apply, and will be accessible for employees or students for information purposes, and for auditing purposes.

-Hazardous / Dangerous Substances Assessment Templates
+Hazardous / Dangerous Substances Assessment Procedure

 Display Screen Equipment (DSE) Assessment Template